Basilica of the Transfiguration of Our Lord, Prüm

 Balthasar Neumann, Johann Georg Judas and Pablo Kurz were architects from different backgrounds with different skills who worked on it.
 It can be seen that the construction of the abbey no longer presents the dynamic form of Neumann's early works, since it was later realized, despite its northern façade is one of the best in the Eifel region or the entire region of the Rhine.
 While in other impressive monastery regions were built, in the region of Trier between 1676 and 1729 years no important monument was made.
+The Basilica holds the Sandals of Jesus Christ.